huy310304/PyTorch-CUDA-ML-Performance/cuda-pytorch-comparison/README.md

 ### High-Level Model Design

-- Both the PyTorch and CUDA implementations were designed with identical setups to ensure a fair comparison.
-They share the same hyperparameters, neural network design, input-output structure, train-test split, and manual initialization (via `manual_seed` for weight and bias).
-Additionally, both models use the same number of epochs, loss function (L2 Mean Squared Error Loss), and optimizer (Stochastic Gradient Descent - SGD).
+- Both the PyTorch and CUDA implementations were designed with identical setups to ensure a fair comparison, sharing the neural network design, input-output structure, train-test split, and weight/bias initialization (via `manual_seed`).

+- Both models also shared hyperparameters, training for 200 epochs using the same loss function (L2 Mean Squared Error Loss) and optimizer (Stochastic Gradient Descent - SGD).

 - The only difference between the two is the low-level optimizations applied in CUDA, which are not achievable in PyTorch due to its reliance on built-in, higher-level optimizations.